 When the dough is ready, remove it from the fridge.
 Its consistency should be a little chunky.
 Form the dough into balls around the size of a quarter.
 Place each ball on a baking sheet lined with parchment paper.

-Using tongs (preferably) or a fork, dip the cookies into the chocolate one by one.
+Using tongs (preferably) or a fork, dip the cookies into the chocolate in the pan one by one.
 Roll them around a little to make sure that they are covered on all sides.
-Place each cookie back on the parchment lined cookie sheet.
+Place each treat back on the parchment lined cookie sheet.

 Leave them in the fridge for an hour at least.
 They can be served at room temperature.